-The scenario differs dramatically for $p=2$ (Fig.~\ref{Fig:fig3}b).
-In this case, many of the defective structures identified in the configuration of the hexatic field at the small length scales are replaced by very sharp and yet defect-free textures.
-This peculiarity originates precisely from the mismatch between the actual $6-$fold symmetry of the configuration at the cellular scale and the $2-$fold symmetry of the order parameter used to describe it, in a similar fashion as using a (polar) vector field to describe a nematic disclination gives rise to singular lines where the polar field ``jumps'' by an angle $\pi$ (Fig.~\ref{Fig:fig3}e).
-Conversely, at larger length scales, the majority of nematic defects is replaced by regions where the nematic field $\Psi_{2}$ smoothly varies across the sample, with exception for a small number of isolated $\pm 1/2$ disclinations (Fig.~\ref{Fig:fig3}b and \ref{Fig:fig3}d).
-These observations are further supported by the scaling behavior of the magnitude of the fields $\Psi_{2}$ and $\Psi_{6}$ as the coarse-graining radius $R$ varies (Fig.~\ref{Fig:fig3}f).
-In particular, both $|\Psi_{2}|$ and $|\Psi_{6}|$ are finite at all length scales in the range $1 \leq R/R_{\rm cell} < 10$, but, while $|\Psi_{6}|$ is prominent at small length scales, this is overweighted by $|\Psi_{2}|$ at large length scales.
+The separation of scales associated with the occurrence of nematic and hexatic features is further supported by the scaling behavior of the magnitude of $\Gamma_{2}$ and $\Gamma_{6}$ as the coarse-graining radius $R$ varies (Fig.~\ref{Fig:fig3}e).
+In particular, both $|\Gamma_{2}|$ and $|\Gamma_{6}|$ are finite at all length scales in the range $1 \leq R/R_{\rm cell} < 10$, but, while $|\Gamma_{6}|$ is prominent at small length scales, this is overweighted by $|\Gamma_{2}|$ at large length scales.